rmrfslashbin/notes.improvisedscience.org/content/recipes/Mushroom_Leek_Pie/index.md

 Add olive oil and cook over medium heat until onions caramelize, about 30 minutes.
 Discard rosemary and thyme.
 Add mushrooms to onion/leek mixture and cook another 15 minutes over low heat.
 Pour onion/leek/mushroom mixture into large bowl and let cook till room temperature.

 ### Prepare Pie Crust
-While mixture cools, prepare one 9” pie plate.
+While mixture cools, prepare one 9” pie pan.
 Roll out dough (1/2 of recipe) to fit a 9” pie pan.
 Place dough in pie pan and situate as needed.
 If using glass or ceramic pie pan, bind bake crust and cool.

 ### Combine and bake
 - Preheat oven to 175℃ (350℉).
 - To the onion/leek/mushroom mixture, add eggs, milk, and cheese; stir to incorporate.
 - Pour mixture over prepared pie crust.
-- Bake at 175℃ (350℉) for about 40 minutes until top is lightly browned.
+- Bake 35 to 40 minutes until top is lightly browned.
 Let cool.
 Serve with balsamic vinegar and fresh herbs.

 ![Pie](img/quarter_pie.png "Photo of quarter pie with knife")